josefernandoferreiragomes/LoanManagement/Readme.txt

 	4 commit
 	5 push

-	6 select other branch in VS
+	6 select and load other branch in VS
 	7 compare with other branch (if necessary)
 	8 right click in first branch -> Merge into curent branch 9 push